5 great cities in Europe for young travelers – these are budget-friendly destinations that make for great trips and first-time European travelers

 Go shopping on Victoria Street – This street in central Edinburgh is full of cool independent boutiques selling everything from cool fashion, stationary and books, homewares and of course whiskey!

 Visit the Camera Obscura – This weird and wacky museum of visual illusions right next to Edinburgh Castle houses a really cool (and pretty old!)
 Victorian camera obscura – a kind of low tech projector – that shows a live image of the city’s skyline in a interesting way.

 Although it’s a relatively small city, taking a tour around Edinburgh will save you time and get you in to some areas of the city you might otherwise overlook, so it’s definitely worth you time to consider one.
-Take a look at this selection of Edinburgh tours.

-LGBT – Gay Edinburgh Travel Guide
+LGBTQ – Gay Edinburgh Travel Guide

-As the capital of Scotland, and one of the most progressive parts of the UK, Edinburgh is a very welcoming place to LGBT travelers, with a thriving scene.
+As the capital of Scotland, and one of the most progressive parts of the UK, Edinburgh is a very welcoming place to LGBTQ travelers, with a thriving scene.
 These are a few of the best things you should know about visiting gay Edinburgh.

 The Street – This modern gay bar and restaurant is slick but welcoming.
 They host quiz nights, as well as visiting DJs and have a pretty sweet nightclub space in the basement, while upstairs is a restaurant with changing menu of international food.

 CC Blooms – If cabaret is your thing, this is the place in town for you!
 It’s a buzzing gay bar and club spread over two floors and with cool music.